 Fancy microphones and audio editing systems can cost hundreds or thousands of dollars!
 Trust me, you don't need all of that to get high quality voiceover for your online course.
 I have tried and tested many products and methods, and I have my process down to a T. I have made a business by selling my voiceover services for thousands of dollars to online course creators, and I don't even work in a recording studio!
 I just work in a normal home with affordable equipment; it's my simple recording and editing process that makes the extra difference.
 And it's something that anyone (really, anyone) can replicate!
 All you'll need is a basic microphone, a quiet room for recording, and a computer for editing (I have the perfect free software), and you're on your way.
 If you are up for the fun journey of recording the voiceover for your online course, be aware that there are many ways to do it and many other pitfalls to be aware of.
-In my program, I've given step-by-step instructions that will empower anyone record professional-grade audio recordings.

 I hope I've inspired you to get to work on your awesome voiceover recordings!
 Best of luck!